 To think these gadgets are from cannibalized cassette and mp3 players that aren’t even difficult to build.
 The techniques for this have been around since the early 90s and were even described in a 1992 issue of the uber-underground hacker webzine Phrack.

-Despite this bothersome it of news, EAST also noted that the crimes may be more common but the resulting losses have dropped compared to previous years.
+Despite this bothersome bit of news, EAST also noted that the crimes may be more common but the resulting losses have dropped compared to previous years.
+This could be attributed to improved detection methods and increased awareness among consumers about the risks of ATM skimming.

 One of the most practical countermeasures to curb skimming is to cover the ATM’s keypad while you type in the numbers.
-Also try to limit ATM card use for deposits and withdrawals.
-Use cash a lot if possible.
+This simple action can prevent hidden cameras from capturing your PIN.
+Additionally, try to limit ATM card use for deposits and withdrawals.
+Use cash a lot if possible, as this reduces the chances of your card being skimmed.

 Via Engadget